coddhisatva/AwakenedAI-Processing/TECHNICAL_DOCS.md

 The `LLMService` class handles interactions with the language model:

-- Initialization with model parameters
+- Initialization with GPT-4 Turbo as the default model
 - Response generation from context and query
 - Retry logic for API resilience
 - Structured response format with source attribution